nandinivagicherla/loancalculator/README.md

 # loancalculator
-Loan EMI calculator used for buying homes
+Loan EMI calculator used for buying home